 3. It can help keep your muscles strong

 Muscle weakness may be another side effect of low vitamin D levels, especially in the elderly.

-Numerous studies have found that taking vitamin D supplements significantly improves muscle performance, in turn decreasing the number of injuries suffered from falls.
-In one particular trial, residents in a nursing home who received vitamin D and calcium supplements suffered 72 per cent fewer falls than those taking a placebo.
+Numerous studies have found that taking supplements of this vitamin significantly improves muscle performance, in turn decreasing the number of injuries suffered from falls.
+In one particular trial, residents in a nursing home who received this healthy vit and calcium supplements suffered 72 per cent fewer falls than those taking a placebo.